TolikPylypchuk/SharpHook/docs/articles/logging.md

 // ...

-var logSource = LogSource.Register(minLevel: LogLevel.Info);
+var logSource = LogSource.RegisterOrGet(minLevel: LogLevel.Info);
 logSource.MessageLogged += this.OnMessageLogged;

 private void OnMessageLogged(object? sender, LogEventArgs e) =>
     this.logger.Log(this.AdaptLogLevel(e.LogEntry.Level), e.LogEntry.FullText);
 ```

-You can get an instance of `LogSource` by using the static `Register` method.
+You can get an instance of `LogSource` by using the static `RegisterOrGet` method.
+Subsequent calls to this method will

-> [!IMPORTANT]
-> Always use one instance of `LogSource` at a time in the entire application since they all must use
-> the same static method to set the log callback for libuiohook, so there may only be one callback at a time.
+return the same registered instance.
+You can dispose of a log source to stop receiving libuiohook messages.
+After that
+calling `RegisterOrGet` will register a new instance.

 The `MessageLogged` event contains event args of type `LogEventArgs` which contains just one property of type
 `LogEntry`.
 This class contains the actual log message.

 The simplest way to use `LogEntry` is to use its `Level` and `FullText` properties. `FullText` is created using the log
 message format and arguments so you don't have to do it yourself.

-You can dispose of a log source to stop receiving libuiohook messages.
-You should keep a reference to an instance of
-`LogSource` when you use it since it will stop receiving messages when garbage collector deletes it, to avoid memory
-leaks.

 SharpHook.Reactive contains the `IReactiveLogSource` and its implementation - `ReactiveLogSourceAdapter`.
 Here's a
 usage example: